 2. Theres an upscale version at a fancy ny style place called cochon.

-3 There is a really good one you can get from a safe 24 hour market in the french quarter called Verti Marte.
+3 There is an ok one you can get from a safe 24 hour market in the French Quarter called Verti Marte.
 Verti Marte makes amazing Po Boys too.

 Famous fried Chicken at

 1.Dooky Chase.
-There is a branch of Dooky Chase at the airport also, so you can sneak another meal in before your flight
+There was a branch of Dooky Chase at the airport but it appears to have closed.